-Phi Theta Kappa International Honor Society -
+Phi Theta Kappa International Honor Society

-Phi Theta Kappa is the international honor society for twoyear college students.
+Phi Theta Kappa is the international honor society for two-year college students.

 Phi Theta Kappa has recognized academic achievement of community college students since 1918.
-Over 1,200 college chapters, including the Alpha Theta Theta Chapter at Essex County College, are chartered in all fifty of the United States, as well as in Canada, Germany, Japan, the U.S. territorial possessions and military installations abroad.
+Over 1,200 college chapters, including the Alpha Theta Theta Chapter at Essex possessions and military installations abroad.
 Membership in Phi Theta Kappa enables students to gain public recognition for their academic achievement and the Society provides opportunities for leadership, scholarship, fellowship and service.
 Membership can be noted on transcripts, diplomas and job resumes.
 Phi Theta Kappa students who complete the Associate Degree are eligible to compete for over \$35 million in dedicated scholarship funds at colleges and universities in the United States.